riyathakur123/temperature-monitoring-system/README.md

 # temperature-monitoring-system
-Embedded C based temperature monitoring project his project was completed as part of academic coursework at P.K.
+Embedded C based temperature monitoring project this project was completed as part of academic coursework at P.K.
 University, Shivpuri.

 ## Project Overview
 - Designed a temperature monitoring system using a microcontroller